 Cub Scouts The new program let the Cubs have more decision on what they would do.
 The new challenge areas make it easier to achieve some goals.
 There was more say in how activities work on camp.
-It has helped me become a better to guide you.
+It has helped me become a better leader as there is a "ladder" to guide you.
 I enjoy people looking up to you as a leader.
 The new program is better at introducing new activities.
 Eleanor, Cub Scout - 1st North Balwyn